ASteinheiser/simple-nextjs-user-profile-demo/README.md

 - Following the instructions on the npm package `@as-integrations/next`, I'll create a basic GraphQL server and test it with an API debugging tool, such as [yaak](https://yaak.app/).
     - I did get stuck here for a little bit.
 I did not realize that, because this version of NextJS uses App Router by default, I needed to change my filename for my graphql server from `index.ts` -> `route.ts`.
 Initially, I was seeing "cors" related logs when trying to test the API, so I spun my wheels for a little searching that before reading definitively that NextJS, by default, [should allow localhost](https://nextjs.org/docs/app/api-reference/config/next-config-js/allowedDevOrigins).
 I was able to resolve this issue by searching for "nextjs app router api 404" and finding a [stackoverflow post](https://stackoverflow.com/questions/76336930/fetching-next-js-api-route-in-the-app-directory-gives-404-not-found).

+The final setup step is to ensure that the data is available inside my page components.
+For this, I'll use [Apollo](https://www.apollographql.com/) client, as it provides a quick and clean way to interact with my GraphQL API and has plenty of support/documentation.

 ### Feature execution
 blah